gruntwork-io/terragrunt/docs/_docs/02_features/auto-init.md

 Note that there might be cases where terragrunt does not properly detect that `terraform init` needs be called.
 In this case, terraform would fail.
 Running `terragrunt init` again corrects this situation.

 For some use cases, it might be desirable to disable Auto-Init.
 For example, if each user wants to specify a different `-plugin-dir` option to `terraform init` (and therefore it cannot be put in `extra_arguments`).
-To disable Auto-Init, use the `--terragrunt-no-auto-init` command line option or set the `TERRAGRUNT_AUTO_INIT` environment variable to `false`.
+To disable Auto-Init, use the `--terragrunt-no-auto-init` command line option or set the `TERRAGRUNT_NO_AUTO_INIT` environment variable to `true`.

 Disabling Auto-Init means that you *must* explicitly call `terragrunt init` prior to any other terragrunt commands for a particular configuration.
 If Auto-Init is disabled, and terragrunt detects that `terraform init` needs to be called, then terragrunt will fail.